Affordable Care Act Remains Intact

-The answer is “YES!”
-What remains constant and true is that it is important to protect the health and financial future of you and your family.
+What remains constant and true is the importance of protecting the health and financial future of you and your family.
 Broken bones, disease and other chronic conditions aren’t political, but can happen at any time.
 And, in some cases, are preventable if you have access to care and health insurance.
-Join the thousands of Coloradans who already signed up for 2017 health insurance and, if you qualify, take advantage of the financial assistance to help you afford coverage.
+Join the thousands of Coloradans who already signed up for 2018 health insurance and, if you qualify, take advantage of the financial help to help you afford coverage.

 Responding to Change Yields Results